syncfusion-content/ej2-angular-docs/ej2-angular/grid/pdf-export/pdf-export.md

 ## Exporting with custom date format

-The exporting functionality in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid exports grid data with custom date formats.
+The exporting functionality in the Angular Data Grid exports grid data with custom date formats.
 This feature is useful when exporting grid data requires customized date values.

 To apply a custom date format to Grid columns during export, use the [format](https://ej2.syncfusion.com/angular/documentation/api/grid/column#format) property.
 This property allows definition of a custom format using format options.